pawurb/WaitForIt/README.md

 }
 ```

-Scenario is a simple struct which conforms to the protocol.
+Scenario is a simple struct which conforms to the `ScenarioProtocol`.
 You configure all the values which determine when the following scenario will execute.
 To avoid possible typos you need to define all the properties.
 All of them being optionals you declare ones that you don't want to use as `nil`.

 You can operate on a scenario struct using three static methods: